SAPIENTI0R/mtcEventAppDev/README.md

 Follow [these instructions](https://capacitorjs.com/docs/getting-started/environment-setup) to install Xcode, Xcode Command Line Tools, Android Studio, and the Android SDK.

 [This page](https://capacitorjs.com/docs/getting-started) shows how to setup Capacitor from scratch if you are building a new app.
 This shouldn't be needed if you are copying an app.
 To set up Capacitor in an app that you already copied into a new folder, navigate to the folder in a command line and use `npm install` to install the dependencies.

+### File Setup
+Once the above software is setup, clone the Github Repo with `git clone https://github.com/SAPIENTI0R/mtcEventAppDev FOLDER_PATH` in the command line.

+Then run `npm i` in the command line to install all needed dependencies.

+ The project will need a `google-services.json` file that can be found in the Firebase Console.
+Go to `Settings` and then scroll down to download the file.
+Put this file into the project root.

 ### Command Line Notes
 Many steps here will require the use of a command line.
 This can be done on MacOS using the `Terminal` app and on Windows using the `Command Prompt` app.
 You can also use `Terminal` --> `New Terminal` in VS Code to enter the command line interface.
 This will open a command line interface inside the current folder.
 The table below gives the navigation commands used by the command line interface.